 Current non-executive and executive members of the company board.

-Christian (Chris) Brodie joined the Student Loans Company in February 2014 as Chairperson.
-He is a qualified solicitor, who has a wealth of experience at the highest level across the public, private and higher education sectors.
+Christian (Chris) Brodie was appointed Chair of the Student Loans Company in February 2014.
+He has a wealth of experience in business, international finance, higher education and working closely with Government departments.

 Antonia Cox joined SLC in March 2016.
 Her initial career was as a newspaper correspondent, leader writer and policy adviser.

 She is currently a Westminster City Councillor and co-founder of Marylebone Boys' School, a Department for Education-funded boys' secondary.

 Antonia’s role working with the Department and as a Councillor has given her experience in governance, scrutiny and strategic oversight.

 Mary Curnock Cook is an independent educationalist.